-To facilitate a fair and transparent application process, in considering a lease application, the department ascertains whether it is appropriate to proceed via a competitive process or through direct negotiation with the applicant.
+When considering a lease application, the department will determine whether a competitive process or direct negotiation with the applicant is appropriate to ensure the process is fair and open.

 The department may decide to proceed with a competitive process even though direct negotiation may be allowable under the policy.
 Such a decision will only be made where an overarching, exceptional circumstance exists.